evolvingstuff/vdw2/content/posts/menopause-is-earlier-in-black-women-low-vitamin-d.md

 ---

-#### VitaminDWiki – &lt;a href=&quot;/posts/blacks-die-more-often-than-whites-of-many-diseases-they-have-less-vitamin-d-2012&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: (Blacks die more often than whites of many diseases (they have less vitamin D) – 2012&quot;&gt;(Blacks die more often than whites of many diseases (they have less vitamin D) – 2012&lt;/a&gt; contains:
+#### VitaminDWiki – &lt;a href=&quot;/posts/blacks-die-more-often-than-whites-of-many-diseases-they-have-less-vitamin-d-2012&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Blacks die more often than whites of many diseases (they have less vitamin D) – 2012&quot;&gt;Blacks die more often than whites of many diseases (they have less vitamin D) – 2012&lt;/a&gt; contains: